-For the DTC applications, this screen is used to set the IP address and port of the Yard control system.
+For DTC applications, this screen is used to set the IP address and port of the Yard control system.
+The user can select to send messages to a backup yard control system.
+To do this, enable the Secondary Address and enter the IP Address and Port Number of the secondary system.